shouliang/githubBlog/source/_posts/Node.js/The Node.js Event Loop, Timers, and process.nextTick().md

 timeout
 ```

-However, if you move the two calls within an I/O cycle, the immediate callback is always executed first:
+However, if you move the two calls within an I/O cycle, the immediate callback is always executed **first**:

 ```
 // timeout_vs_immediate.js